lucasfurno/docs_en/Credentials/index.md

 5. Describe how or by whom the credential will be used in the *Description* field in *Settings*;

-   > For example: Credential used for XYZ customers.
+   > Credential used for Edge Nodes registration, for example.

 6. Click the *Save* button;